KerakTelor86/ScribbleasyClient/README.md

 - Clear board (X button)

   Used to send a request to the server to reset the board.
-Every user must have clicked the button before a board reset can be performed.
+Every user must have clicked the button before a board reset is performed.

 - Sync board (refresh button)